translate/pootle/docs/server/optimization.rst

 With a few extra steps, you can support more users and more data.
 Here are some tips for performance tuning on your Pootle installation.

-- Ensure that Pootle runs under a webserver like :doc:`apache`, or a `fastcgi server
+- Ensure that Pootle runs under a webserver like :doc:`Apache <apache>`, :doc:`Nginx <nginx>` or a `fastcgi server
   <http://cleverdevil.org/computing/24/python-fastcgi-wsgi-and-lighttpd>`_.

    - If you really can't install under another web server, at least install `cherrypy <http://www.cherrypy.org>`_ which Pootle will automatically use.
      This will help a little bit with performance.

 - Be sure to use a proper database server like :ref:`MySQL
   <installation#mysql>` instead of the default SQLite.
 You can :doc:`migrate